An Evolutionary Theory for the Variability Hypothesis: Empirical Evidence

-\begin{quotation} ``The current finding that males were more variable than females in math and spatial abilities in some countries is consistent with the findings of greater male variability in these abilities in the United States" \cite[p.~90]{vob23}. \end{quotation}

-\begin{quotation} ``Males are more variable on most measures of quantitative and visuospatial ability, which necessarily results in more males at both high- and low-ability extremes; the reasons why males are often more variable remain elusive" \cite[p.~1]{vob25}. \end{quotation}
+\item ``Males are more variable on most measures of quantitative and visuospatial ability, which necessarily results in more males at both high- and low-ability extremes \ldots The results from multiple large-scale studies have confirmed greater variability among males than among females in many cognitive domains, including on measures of mathematics, science, and spatial abilities" \cite[p.~1, 22]{vob25}.